 Select the Trigger tile on the toolbox and drop it into the canvas.

 Click on the Trigger tile in your canvas and go to the properties tab on the right.
-Here, we can choose the criteria we want for this Trigger.
+Here, we can choose the criteria we want.

-You can set several Rules within Dynamics 365, such as clicks, opened or forwarded.
+You can set several rules within Dynamics 365 for Marketing, such as clicks, opened or forwarded.

-Dynamics 365 for Marketing lets you assign different actions such as reminders, contact creation or a follow-up email just like I showed in the pictures.
+Dynamics 365 for Marketing lets you assign different actions such as reminders, contact creation or a follow-up email.
 I assigned a follow-up email to the “Yes” route and a different approach email for the “no” route.

 Hope this blog was insightful for you!